mrusnaczyk/Overlay-Network-Simulator/DOCUMENTATION.md

 Then, the result from `WriteMovieRequest` is a boolean (successful/unsuccessful), which we send back to the caller.

 ##### Finding Movies
-The process for finding movies is nearly identical to inserting them.
-The analogous request for this operation is `ReadMovieRequest`, and the corresponding wrapper method in `Homework3.scala` is `makeReadRequest(movieTitleHash: Int): Movie`.

 Once the node receives the request, it makes a call to an internal method, `lookupNode(nodeId: Int)`, to determine which node is responsible for this movie.
 Then, depending on the nodeId, we do one of the following: